rclone/rclone/MANUAL.md

 ```
       --combined string         Make a combined report of changes to this file
       --differ string           Report all non-matching files to this file
+      --download                Check by downloading rather than with hash.
       --error string            Report all files with errors (hashing or reading) to this file
   -h, --help                    help for check
       --match string            Report all matching files to this file